Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 Safe battery charging in a solar-powered device

-A common way to avoid this problem is to use a P-channel MOSFET8.
-It ensures that when the battery is charging, the battery is disconnected from the rest of the board.
+A common way to avoid this problem employs a P-channel MOSFET8.
+This ensures that when the battery is charging, the battery is disconnected from the rest of the board.
 In this case, the same solar power that is used to charge the battery is also used to power the board.
 When there is not enough solar power to charge the battery, the board is switched back to battery power.
 This technique is discussed in the Microchip appnotes for the AN1149 module, and in these blog notes.
 Also see this Instructable writeup.

 The section of the circuit used to power the Garden133 board (minus the battery protection component) is shown below.